spotlightpa/poor-richard/content/_index.md

 newsletter-field = "newsletter/basic-visible.html"
 newsletter-hed = "Sign up for our newsletters" newsletter-dek = "Get the top stories and best investigative journalism from across Pa. with our free newsletters."

+callout-hed = "Latest From Our Daily Newsletter" signup-hed = "Get the PA POST in your inbox" signup-dek = "Every weekday, you’ll get the top news from across Pennsylvania, plus other good reads, and some fun, too.
+It's like your morning bowl of oats, with marshmallows." signup-cta = "Subscribe" signup-image = "2021/06/01gc-4k5b-cx91-fppc.jpeg" signup-field = "newsletter/papost-hidden.html"

 +++